ardatan/graphql-tools/docs/source/schema-directives.md

       context,
       info,
     ) {
+      const date = await resolve.call(this, source, otherArgs, context, info);
       // If a format argument was not provided, default to the optional
-      // defaultFormat argument taken by the @date directive. format = format || defaultFormat;
+      // defaultFormat argument taken by the @date directive: return formatDate(date, format || defaultFormat);
-      const date = await resolve.call(this, source, otherArgs, context, info);
-      return formatDate(date, format);
     };

+    field.type = GraphQLString;
   }
 }